MarcL/marclittlemore.com/src/posts/2023/11-november/2023-11-20-syndicating-notes.md

 ## Create an Eleventy note collection

-Creating a new [eleventy collection](https://www.11ty.dev/docs/collections/) to group my notes together is the easy part!
+Creating a new [eleventy collection](https://www.11ty.dev/docs/collections/) to group my notes together is the easy part if you've got an 11ty site!

 Using its tagging system, you can create a new collection.
 I like to put each collection into a new folder in my project as 11ty allows you to have per-directory configuration.
 This means we can set all of our note settings in one place.

  I created a new folder called `notes` and added a new file called `notes.json` to it.
 I set up a `layout` to be able to render each note on its own URL and added a `tags` array to allow me to create a `notes` collection.
 I also added a `syndicate` flag to allow me to filter notes that I want to syndicate to other platforms or not on a per-note basis.
 This will be an enhancement that I've not implemented yet.